 - A party required to sign at closing has experienced sickness or symptoms of sickness in the past 14 days or has been exposed to a confirmed or possible case of COVID-19 in the 14 days leading up to a transaction; and

 - The lender(s) (if applicable) is aware of and consents to the use of video notarization for the transaction, as outlined by North Carolina law; and

 - All parties (to include the seller(s), buyer(s), and agent(s)) are made aware of the possibility of delays in producing, mailing, and recording documents, and transferring funds controlled or held by escrow agents for the purpose of closing a transaction.

 For the most recent guidance from the North Carolina Secretary of State’s office outlining the requirements for emergency video notarization, click here.
 All of our closing attorneys already have video conferencing technology and have experience in adapting closings to fit a variety of situations.
-For assistance with any real estate closings or to discuss remote and video closing options, the attorneys in the Greensboro, Charlotte, Coastal or Triangle offices of Black, Slaughter & Black, P.A. can help you determine the best way to close your real estate transactions.
+For assistance with any real estate closings or to discuss remote and video closing options, the attorneys in the Greensboro, Charlotte, Coastal or Triangle offices of Law Firm Carolinas can help you determine the best way to close your real estate transactions.